The ‘Norwegian Method’ Of Endurance Training, Explained

 Therefore, the lactate threshold workouts with the Norwegian method of training are done a little below the athlete’s critical speed.

-This is because adding in rest breaks allows the athlete to push a little closer to that critical speed or second lactate threshold without accumulating too much blood lactate prematurely.
+This is because adding rest breaks allows the athlete to push a little closer to that critical speed or second lactate threshold without accumulating too much blood lactate prematurely.

 The rest periods allow the body time to buffer and clear some of the acidic buildup, maximizing your training volume done within the lactate threshold zone without crossing over into the anaerobic zone and needing to end the workout early.